Elections in Chile: Electoral system prior to 2017

 A major electoral reform in 2015 replaced the system used since the end of military rule.
 The old system, in use until the 2017 elections, was known as the binomial voting system.

 It divided the country into 60 two-seat districts for the Chamber of Deputies (120 seats total) and 19 two-seat constituencies for the Senate (38 elected seats).
 Chile was unique in applying the D'Hondt method exclusively to two-seat constituencies nationwide.

 Under this system, the two electoral lists (whether from a pact, a party, or independents) that received the most votes in a district would typically each win one seat.
 For one list to win both seats, it needed to at least double the vote total of the second-place list.

-The 2015 reform re-drew the electoral map, creating fewer, larger districts and aligning senatorial constituencies with the country's regions.
+The 2015 reform redrew the electoral map, creating fewer, larger districts and aligning senatorial constituencies with the country's regions.
 This new, more proportional system was first used in the 2017 general elections and significantly altered the composition of Congress.

+After the 2015 electoral reform, Chileans elect the members of both houses of Congress through a form of open list proportional representation in multi-member districts (which can range from 3 to 8 seats in the lower house and from 2 to 5 in the upper house).
+Parties or party coalitions present lists to voters in each electoral district.
+Each voter casts one vote for a candidate on any list.
+Once voting concludes, seats in each district are allocated through the D'Hondt method, ordering lists from highest to lowest according to total votes and ordering candidates within each list by the same principle.
+Seats are allocated in order of preference but not necessarily proportionally.

 Criticism

 The binomial system was introduced by the military dictatorship that ruled Chile until 1990.
 It replaced the proportional representation system used before the 1973 coup.
-The design of the two-seat districts, often drawn to over-represent conservative rural areas that had supported the Pinochet regime, was a frequent target of criticism.
+The design of the two-seat districts—often drawn to over-represent conservative rural areas that had supported the Pinochet regime—was a frequent target of criticism.
 The disparity between votes and seats was particularly pronounced in districts where the regime had performed poorly in the 1988 plebiscite.

 Amending the system was difficult, as it was protected by constitutional provisions requiring a three-fifths supermajority in both houses of Congress.

 Critics, primarily from the center-left Concert of Parties for Democracy, argued the system distorted representation by preventing clear legislative majorities and artificially boosting the power of right-wing parties.
 The left often condemned it as undemocratic, arguing it effectively excluded parties and candidates outside the two dominant coalitions.

 Supporters, mainly on the political right, defended the system as a source of political stability and argued that it encouraged the formation of broad, cohesive coalitions.